exsilica/islandora_solution_pack_scrapbook/README.md

-# Scrapbook Solution Pack
+# Scrapbook

 **Work in Progress: Not for use in production.**

 ## Introduction

-This module builds upon [Newspaper](https://github.com/Islandora/islandora_solution_pack_newspaper) structure mapping to display paged content with 3+ nested layers.
+Tweaking the Islandora [Newspaper](https://github.com/Islandora/islandora_solution_pack_newspaper) solution pack to display paged content with 3+ nested layers.
 The primary difference is the removal of the [dateIssued](http://books.xmlschemata.org/relaxng/ch19-77049.html) parameter in the `issue` object, and further development of the [isSequenceOf](http://books.xmlschemata.org/relaxng/ch19-77247.html) parameter in its place for sequencing and navigation.

 **Current Status**